leematthewshome/robotAI_python3/README.md

 # robotAI_python3
 Upgrade of This Robot AI home automation and robotics platform to Python3.
 For more details reference the RobotAI website here https://thisrobotai.com/

 This is a work in progress.
+Available packages seem to change over time.
+These instructions worked for Raspbian Buster as at 14/07/2019

 --Note that some of these libraries and applications might already be installed on your image.
 If so then no problem.